 3. When it comes to inclusion, how do you foster an environment where people who come from different backgrounds know you value their ideas?

-One attendee offered that the problem arises when organizations think of achieving a diverse workforce as the goal.
+Those numbers are truly staggering.
+Unfortunately, many organizations fail to achieve even a fraction of these results.
+Why?
+The problem here often arises when organizations think of achieving a diverse workforce as the goal.
 In fact, it’s just the first step.

 4. When you set out to hire candidates whose beliefs align with your mission, how do you avoid disqualifying people with different backgrounds?

-Though an article in Forbes declared "the end of culture fit" earlier this year, many companies still consider it in the hiring process.
+Though an article in Forbes declared “the end of culture fit” back in 2017, many companies still consider it in the hiring process.

-Yet the notion of culture fit too often stands as a reason to turn down candidates who are different.
+Still, the notion of culture fit can stand as a reason to turn down candidates who are different.
 When that happens, unconscious biases surface.

 Cultivating A Diverse And Inclusive Workforce

-If your organization is among the many striving to increase diversity and inclusion, consider the ideas shared by other employers:
+If your organization is among the many striving to increase diversity and inclusion, consider these ideas:

-3. Go beyond hiring for diversity's sake to ensure that diverse employees feel they belong at your company and have opportunties for managerial, partner, and power-sharing positions.
+- Go beyond hiring for diversity’s sake to ensure that diverse employees feel they belong at your company and have opportunities for managerial, partner, and power-sharing positions.